 Feb 6, 2013 RAND.org

-Nicholas Burger is an economist conducting research in the areas of environmental economics and international development.
-He is also associate research department director of the Economics, Sociology, and Statistics Department and a professor at the Pardee RAND Graduate School.
+Nicholas Burger is an economist at the RAND Corporation and the associate research department director of the Economics, Sociology, and Statistics Department.
+His work focuses on environmental economics and international development, including energy and climate change.
 His environmental economics research focuses on domestic and international energy, environmental, and climate policy.
 He was a lead author on the Fourth Assessment Report produced by the Intergovernmental Panel on Climate Change.
-At RAND Burger assessed Abu Dhabi's environmental health risks, co-authored a report on designing viable climate change policies, and estimated the costs of renewable energy sources, especially biomass energy.
-He is also part of a team that is implementing a three-year randomized control trial to evaluate a farmer training program in China that is designed reduce negative environmental impacts of farming.
+At RAND Burger has assessed Abu Dhabi's environmental health risks, co-authored a report on designing viable climate change policies, and estimated the costs of renewable energy.
+He recently completed a three-year randomized control trial to evaluate a farmer training program in China that is designed to reduce negative environmental impacts of farming.

 Burger's other international development work includes studying constraints to growth of the private health sector in sub-Saharan Africa and evaluating one of Indonesia's major community-driven development anti-poverty programs.
 Recent work in Indonesia focuses on relaxing constraints to growth for small and medium sized enterprises.

 Burger is also a professor at the Pardee RAND Graduate School.
 He received his Ph.D. in economics at the University of California, Santa Barbara in 2008.